Q: I am traveling very soon. How can I get a passport in a hurry?

 It is acceptable if an infant’s eyes, particularly a newborn’s, are not, or are not entirely, open.
 All other children must have their eyes open and look straight ahead towards the camera.

 Q: Do I submit my passport application directly to the United States?

 No. You must apply for the passport at the U.S. Embassy or Consulate in the country where you are currently present.
 If you are in Korea, you must submit your application to the U.S. Embassy in Seoul, Korea.

 Q: Will I get my old passport back when I renew it?

 Yes.
 In nearly all cases, your old passport will be cancelled and returned to you with the new one.
 Please keep all old passports in a safe place as they provide valuable information about your past travel; do not throw them away or otherwise dispose of them.
 If we are not able to return your old passport for any reason, we will discuss this with you at the time of application.

 Q: I was not issued a Social Security Number.
 How do I complete the social security number field on the passport wizard?

-If you do not have a Social Security number assigned yet or do not remember your number, please enter 000-00-0000 on your passport application in lieu of your number.
+If you do not have a Social Security number assigned yet, please enter 000-00-0000 on your passport application in lieu of your number.
 If you have entered zeros instead of an SSN, please do not submit your passport application via mail or courier.
 You must make an appointment to submit your application at the Embassy.
 In addition, please contact the Regional Social Security Administration’s office in Manila by email at FBU.Manila@ssa.gov in order for you to receive an email confirming that you do not have a Social Security number assigned and submit the email response with your passport application.
 When sending your email request, you will need to include your full name, date of birth, place of birth, parents’ full names and current address.

 Q: When I am filling out a U.S. passport application, can I select the "expedite fee" option by paying an additional fee?